Spot Instances

 AWS's native method informs users of an upcoming spot interruption event that will affect a node of a particular instance type.
 However, not all instances of the same type might receive a rebalance recommendation, and the exact time of interruption can vary significantly.

-CAST AI's machine learning model can predict that a specific instance will be interrupted within the next 30 minutes.
+Cast AI's machine learning model can predict that a specific instance will be interrupted within the next 60 minutes.
 Once a prediction is issued by the model, only the affected instance is cordoned and rebalanced.

 📘

-To start using spot instances go to Autoscaler menu and enable the following policies:
+To start using Spot Instances, go to the Autoscaler menu and enable the Unscheduled pods policy.

 2. Example deployment